Nida Mumtaz: Early life

 Nida was born on 10 September 1960 in Karachi, Pakistan.
 She completed her studies from University of Karachi.

 Career

 Mumtaz started her career in the 1980s from PTV.
 She has played roles in PTV classics, such as Din, Khwahish, Pyas and Dooriyan.
-She has also acted in several Urdu and Punjabi films, However, due to her inexperties in dance, she had to give up the films.
+She has also acted in several Urdu and Punjabi films.
+However, due to her lack of dance expertise, she had to give up acting in films.

-After a break of almost 15–20 years due to her marriage, Mumtaz returned to television and has now frequently appeared in the roles of a mother, including in the dramas Alif, Deewangi, Raqs-e-Bismil and Fraud.
+After a break of almost 15–20 years following her marriage, Mumtaz returned to television and has now frequently appeared in the roles of a mother, including in the dramas Alif, Deewangi, Raqs-e-Bismil and Fraud.

 Personal life

-Nida Mumtaz is married and has three children; two sons and one daughter.
 Nida's aunt Shammi was an actress and her uncle, Pervaiz Nasir, was a film producer.
 Her mother, Salma Mumtaz, who was an actress who died in 2012.
 Nida took a break from acting but has now returned.
 Nida is the aunt of actress and model Sadaf Kanwal.